-To use OpenMP directives with C, C++, or Fortran codes, you can use the following compiler options:
+OpenMP is included with the C, C++, and Fortran compilers.
+To use OpenMP directives, specify the following compiler options:

 • ifort -openmp or icc -openmp: These options use the OpenMP front-end that is built into the Intel compilers.
 The latest Intel compiler OpenMP runtime name is libiomp5.so.
 The latest Intel compiler also supports the GNU OpenMP OpenMP library as an either/or option (not to be mixed-and-matched with the Intel version).